rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/README.md

 ---

-## 🎯 Lab Objective
+## 🎯 Lab Objective & Scope

 The objective of this lab was to understand the Sophos security workflow from an analyst's perspective.

 Rather than treating Sophos as only an endpoint antivirus product, I explored how its different security capabilities work together during an investigation.

-The lab focused on:

-- Endpoint threat detection
-- Web protection
-- Controlled security testing
-- Active Directory identity context
-- Detection investigation
-- Process Lineage
-- Alerts and attack-level visibility
-- Threat remediation
-- Centralized investigation through Sophos Central
+The lab covered endpoint protection, web protection, Active Directory identity context, detection investigation, Process Lineage, remediation, and broader attack-level visibility through Sophos Central.

 ---